hyemin-han/BayesFactorFMRI/README.md

 At the last stage, you will decide either to run the analysis locally or on a cluster.
 Once you decide to run the analysis locally, then GUI will call Python and R automatically at the end of the process.
 If you choose to run the analysis on a cluster, the GUI will end.
 You have to upload created files (including both codes, image files, etc.) to a cluster and run run_this.py.
 These files will be created in a working directory that you specify in GUI.
 In this process, you may need to write additional code(s) to run run_this.py on the cluster (e.g., slurm batch).

+<b>Please refer to and cite these articles when you use BayesFMRI:</b>
+ 1. Bayesian multiple comparison correction: Han, H. (in press).
+Implementation of Bayesian multiple comparison correction in the second-level analysis of fMRI data: With pilot analyses of simulation and real fMRI datasets based on voxelwise inference. <i>Cognitive Neuroscience</i>.
+ 2. Bayesian meta-analysis: Han, H., & Park, J. (2019).
+Bayesian meta-analysis of fMRI image data. <i>Cognitive Neuroscience, 10</i>(2), 66-76.